openwallet-foundation/credo-ts-ext/packages/rest/README.md

 run()
 ```

+The `startServer` method will create and start a WebSocket server on the default http port if no socketServer is provided, and will use the provided socketServer if available.

+However, the `setupServer` method does not automatically create a socketServer, if one is not provided in the config options.

 In case of an event, we will send the event to the webhookUrl with the topic of the event added to the url (http://test.com/{topic}).

 So in this case when a connection event is triggered, it will be sent to: http://test.com/connections

 The payload of the webhook contains the serialized record related to the topic of the event.
 For the `connections` topic this will be a `ConnectionRecord`, for the `credentials` topic it will be a `CredentialRecord`, and so on.

+For the Websocket clients, the events are sent as JSON stringified objects